antor44/livestream_video/README.md

 ```
 If the app isn't signed, you'll need to grant it permission in your system.

-If you encounter a xterm error saying "Failed to open input method", it might be because the "/opt/X11/bin" directory isn't in the first position in your $PATH variable, or you could try:
+If you encounter an xterm error that says "Failed to open input method," it could be because the xterm executable in the "/opt/X11/bin" directory isn't the first one in your $PATH variable.
+You can try:
 ```
 rm /usr/local/bin/xterm
 ln -s /opt/X11/bin/xterm /usr/local/bin/xterm